ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 The reason we wish to retain a computational graph of variables is so we can differentiate & update the variables to optimize mathematical equations.
 This may not make much sense now, but hang on for a while.
 We'll get there.
 Say we have two Variables `y_` & `y`. `y_` is what our model predicts & `y` is what it **should** predict (remember supervised learning?).

-So how do we teach a machine that it's not doing it's job right of predicting `y` & needs to do better?
+So how do we teach a machine that it's not doing a very good job of predicting `y` & needs to do better?
 You see, the basis of learning, be it biological beings like us or artificial machines, has always been repetition of a task i.e. a **learning algorithm**.
 To achieve this, we optimize!

 ```python
 y = Variable(torch.FloatTensor([3.0]), requires_grad=True)